zeeshan2k2/SwiftGenUI/README.md

 # SwiftGenUI

-SwiftGenUI is a SwiftUI + TCA experiment for generating native iOS screens from LLM JSON schemas by routing prompts through local or online AI providers, validating the generated schema, and rendering the result as native SwiftUI.
+SwiftGenUI is a SwiftUI + TCA experiment for generating native iOS screens from LLM JSON schemas by routing prompts through selected LLM providers, validating the generated schema, and rendering the result as native SwiftUI.

-The idea started while working with local SLMs, where the model should not be allowed to generate and execute arbitrary app code.
+The idea started while working with LLMs, where the model should not be allowed to generate and execute arbitrary app code.
 SwiftGenUI asks the model for a constrained JSON schema, validates that schema, converts it into recursive `UIComponent` nodes, and renders the result through a native SwiftUI renderer.

 This is not a production app builder yet.
 It is a research/prototype project for testing whether LLMs can generate useful mobile UI when forced through a safe schema-first rendering pipeline.